Amy Shell-Gellasch

 Her article "The Spirograph & mathematical models from 19th-century Germany" (Math.
 Horizons 2015) was selected for inclusion in The Best Writing on Mathematics 2016.

 Shell-Gellasch earned a doctorate (D.A.) from the University of Illinois at Chicago in 2000, with a dissertation that became her book on Mina Rees.

-She is an associate professor of mathematics at Montgomery College in Maryland.
+Formerly an associate professor of mathematics at Montgomery College in Maryland, she subsequently became a lecturer in mathematics in the University of Michigan Comprehensive Studies Program.

-She has also served as the archivist for the Canadian Society for History and Philosophy of Mathematics.